Click here to visit our sponsor Who Works In

 After the success of 2005, much was expected in 2006, especially with the prospect of a new super-team, featuring Kimi and Alonso, in the offing.

-However, it was not to be, the McLaren-Mercedes was not up to the job, though it often seemed that someone had forgotten to tell the young Finn.
+However, it was not to be, the McLaren-Mercedes was not up to the job, though it often seemed that someone had forgotten to tell the Finn.

 Admittedly, the question of Kimi's future hung over the team for much of the season, McLaren as much in the dark as the rest of us.
-Then again, there was talk of a rift between the youngster and team boss Ron Dennis, Kimi incensed at the written warning he'd received following an incident in 2005.
+Then again, there was talk of a rift between the youngster and team boss Dennis, Kimi still incensed at the written warning he'd received following an incident in 2005.

 Second in Melbourne and Monza was as good as it got, in Italy the Finn's result helped by Alonso's grid position and subsequent retirement.